RuPaul: 2017–present: Further album releases, Drag Race UK, AJ and the Queen, and further TV shows

-In June 2019, a daytime talk show titled RuPaul premiered.
-It was cancelled after a three-week test run, since it was not picked by any Fox TV stations.
+In June 2019, the daytime talk show RuPaul premiered.
+It was cancelled after a three-week test run.
 He also appeared in Taylor Swift's "You Need to Calm Down" music video.
 In late 2019, the first season of RuPaul's Drag Race UK was released on BBC3.
-It was well-received, with The Guardian stating that the British version had "saved" the franchise.
 It was renewed for a second season which was released in 2021.
-RuPaul also created and starred in the Netflix drama-comedy show AJ and the Queen as a drag queen touring the country with an unlikely young sidekick, which was released on January 10, 2020.
+RuPaul also created and starred in the Netflix drama-comedy show AJ and the Queen, which was released on January 10, 2020.
 On March 6, 2020, Netflix announced that the series had been cancelled.

-Also in January 2020, it was announced that RuPaul would host Saturday Night Live on February 8, 2020, with Justin Bieber as a musical guest.
-On May 4, 2020, it was announced that RuPaul would be on The Price Is Right at Night airing May 11.
+RuPaul hosted Saturday Night Live on February 8, 2020.
+On May 11, RuPaul made an appearance on The Price Is Right at Night.
 He also made an appearance in the premiere episode of Canada's Drag Race.

-In August 2021, RuPaul guest hosted two episodes of the talk show Jimmy Kimmel Live!; he also interviewed RuPaul's Drag Race season 13 winner Symone on the program.
-He did voice work in Amphibia portraying the FBI agent Mr. X. He will be hosting a revival of the game show Lingo for CBS in 2022.
-He is currently hosting the celebrity version of the British version of the show on ITV.

-In 2022, he won the Tony Award for Best Musical for serving as a producer on the Broadway musical A Strange Loop.
+In August 2021, RuPaul guest hosted two episodes of the talk show Jimmy Kimmel Live!.
+He did voice work in Amphibia portraying the FBI agent Mr. X. He won the Tony Award for Best Musical in 2022 as a producer of the Broadway musical A Strange Loop.
 He also voices himself as the announcer on The Tiny Chef Show.
+He began hosting a revival of the game show Lingo for CBS in 2023, as well as Celebrity Lingo, a spinoff of the UK series of the same name on ITV.

+HarperCollins published the RuPaul memoir The House of Hidden Meanings in March 2024.